-Field Description 7 SPMIE SPI Match Interrupt Enable This is the interrupt enable bit for the SPI receive data buffer hardware match (SPMF) function.
+Field Description 7 SPMIE SPI match interrupt enable This is the interrupt enable bit for the SPI receive data buffer hardware match (SPMF) function.
 0 Interrupts from SPMF inhibited (use polling) 1 When SPMF is 1, requests a hardware interrupt 6 Reserved This field is reserved.
-Do not write to this reserved bit.
+This read-only field is reserved and always has the value 0.
 5 Reserved This field is reserved.
 Do not write to this reserved bit.
-4 Master Mode-Fault Function Enable MODFEN When the SPI is configured for slave mode, this bit has no meaning or effect.
-(The $\overline{SS}$ pin is the slave select input.)
-In master mode, this bit determines how the $\overline{SS}$ pin is used.
+4 MODFEN Master mode-fault function enable When the SPI is configured for slave mode, this bit has no meaning or effect.
+(The SS pin is the slave select input.)
+In master mode, this bit determines how the SS pin is used.
 For details, refer to the description of the SSOE bit in the C1 register.
-Mode fault function disabled, master SS pin reverts to general-purpose I/O not controlled by SPI Mode fault function enabled, master SS pin acts as the mode fault input or the slave select output 3 Bidirectional Mode Output Enable BIDIROE When bidirectional mode is enabled because SPI pin control 0 (SPC0) is set to 1, BIDIROE determines whether the SPI data output driver is enabled to the single bidirectional SPI I/O pin.
+O Mode fault function disabled, master SS pin reverts to general-purpose I/O not controlled by SPI Mode fault function enabled, master SS pin acts as the mode fault input or the slave select output 3 BIDIROE Bidirectional mode output enable When bidirectional mode is enabled because SPI pin control 0 (SPC0) is set to 1, the BIDIROE bit determines whether the SPI data output driver is enabled to the single bidirectional SPI I/O pin.
 Depending on whether the SPI is configured as a master or a slave, it uses the MOSI (MOMI) or MISO (SISO) pin, respectively, as the single SPI data I/O pin.
 When SPC0 is 0, BIDIROE has no meaning or effect.
-0 Output driver disabled so SPI data I/O pin acts as an input 1 SPI I/O pin enabled as an output 2 Reserved This field is reserved.
+O Output driver disabled so SPI data I/O pin acts as an input SPI I/O pin enabled as an output 2 Reserved This field is reserved.
 Do not write to this reserved bit.
-1 SPI Stop in Wait Mode SPISWAI This bit is used for power conservation while the device is in Wait mode.
-0 SPI clocks continue to operate in Wait mode.
-1 SPI clocks stop when the MCU enters Wait mode.
+1 SPISWAI SPI stop in wait mode This bit is used for power conservation while the device is in wait mode.
+O SPI clocks continue to operate in wait mode 1 SPI clocks stop when the MCU enters wait mode

-Field Description 0 SPI Pin Control 0 SPC0 Enables bidirectional pin configurations.
+Field Description 0 SPI pin control 0 SPC0 This bit enables bidirectional pin configurations.
 0 SPI uses separate pins for data input and data output (pin mode is normal).
 In master mode of operation: MISO is master in and MOSI is master out.
 In slave mode of operation: MISO is slave out and MOSI is slave in.
-1 SPI configured for single-wire bidirectional operation (pin mode is bidirectional).
+SPI configured for single-wire bidirectional operation (pin mode is bidirectional).
 In master mode of operation: MISO is not used by SPI; MOSI is master in when BIDIROE is 0 or master I/O when BIDIROE is 1.
 In slave mode of operation: MISO is slave in when BIDIROE is 0 or slave I/O when BIDIROE is 1; MOSI is not used by SPI.

-16.3.3 SPI Baud Rate Register (SPIx\BR)
+16.3.3 SPI baud rate register (SPIx_BR)